jez/blog/_posts/2023-12-31-constructor-override-checking.md

 def initialize(x); end
 ```

-Sorbet only infers types for a method's generic type parameters, not for the class's generic type parameters used in a method (because those should be a property of the method receiver).
-I was wondering if any other language addressed this by being clever and assuming that the static part of the constructor had a signature where the class generic types were replaced by method generic types:
+Sorbet only infers types for a method's generic type parameters, not for the class's generic type parameters used in a method.
+I was wondering if any other language addressed this by being clever and assuming that the "static part" of the constructor was actually a method in its own right, which had a signature mirroring the instance method part:

 ```ruby
 class Box